naev/naev/dat/naevpedia/mechanics/boarding.md

 1. Pay to repair the ship.

 The cost of repairing a captured ship is the ship's cost, including equipped outfits, multiplied by `(10 + their crew) / (10 + your crew) + 0.25`.
-Additionally, factions do not take kindly to your trying to capture their ships and you will suffer a large reputation hit when trying to capture ships of a faction.
+Additionally, factions do not take kindly to your trying to capture their ships, and you will suffer a large reputation hit when trying to capture ships of a faction.